BradleySH/BradleySH/README.md

-- 👋 Hi, I’m @Brad
+- 👋 Hi, I’m Brad and I am a Software Engineer @ Optum
-- 💞️ I’m looking to collaborate on Apps and any Web Development opportunities
+- 💞️ Learning Rust along with some other work related coding.
 - 📫  reach me at bradley.s.horlander@gmail.com

 <!---